Unlock new dimensions of website layout: easily create custom navigation categories in Anqi CMS backend

-Why do you need to customize the navigation categories?
+Why do we need custom navigation categories?

-Step 1: Enter the navigation settings page
+First step: Enter the navigation settings page

 Step 2: Create a new navigation category

-In the "Navigation Settings" page, you will find a section named"Navigation Category Management".
+On the 'Navigation Settings' page, you will find a section named'Navigation Category Management'.
 This is where we define new navigation types.
-Click on"Add New Navigation Category"Button, the system will pop up a window asking you to name the new navigation category.
+Click'Add New Navigation Category'Button, the system will pop up a window asking you to name the new navigation category.

-- Parent Navigation:AnQiCMS supports navigation links up to two levels.If you are creating a simple top-level navigation (such as footer navigation usually is), please select 'Top-level navigation'.If you need to create a second-level menu (for example, a submenu under the main navigation), you can select an existing first-level navigation as its parent.
+• Parent navigation:AnQiCMS supports navigation links up to two levels.
+If you are creating a simple top-level navigation (such as footer navigation usually is), please select 'Top-level navigation'.If you need to create a secondary menu (for example, a submenu under the main navigation), you can select an existing primary navigation as its parent.

-- Link type:This is the core of navigation settings, AnQiCMS provides three flexible link types:
+• Link Type:This is the core of navigation settings, AnQiCMS provides three flexible link types:

-Navigation categories and link configurations have been completed in the background, and these navigation data are now ready.However, they will not automatically display on the website front end.You need to modify the website template files and use the template tags provided by AnQiCMS to call these navigation data.
+The navigation category creation and link configuration have been completed in the background, and these navigation data are ready.However, they will not be displayed automatically on the website front end.
+You need to modify the website template file and use the template tags provided by AnQiCMS to call these navigation data.

 {% navList footerNavs with typeId="2" %}